emirhanbilgic/AIGCDetectBenchmark/README_KAGGLE.md

    - Make sure you have the latest version of `eval_univfd_small_data.py`
    - The script needs `isTrain = False` for evaluation mode

+8. **_pickle.UnpicklingError: Weights only load failed** (PyTorch 2.6):
+   - This is a PyTorch version compatibility issue that has been fixed
+   - Make sure you have the latest version of `eval_univfd_small_data.py`
+   - The script now uses `weights_only=False` for checkpoint loading

 ## Citation

 If you use this code, please cite the original AIGC Detection Benchmark paper.